Structure of the United States Air Force

 The structure of the United States Air Force refers to the unit designators and organizational hierarchy of the United States Air Force, which starts at the most senior commands.

-The senior headquarters of the Department of the Air Force consists of two staffs in the Pentagon: the Secretariat or SAF Staff and the Headquarters Air Force or HAF Staff.
-The Secretariat is headed by the Secretary of the Air Force (SECAF) and HAF Staff is headed by the Chief of Staff of the Air Force (CSAF).
+The senior headquarters of the Department of the Air Force (DAF) consists of distinct staffs in the Pentagon: the Secretariat or SAF Staff and the Headquarters Air Force or HAF Staff.
+The Secretariat is headed by the Secretary of the Air Force (SECAF) and HAF Staff is led by the Chief of Staff of the Air Force (CSAF).
+Headquarters DAF also includes the Space Staff, which parallels the HAF Staff but governs the United States Space Force.

 Organizational types

 Direct Reporting Unit

 A Direct Reporting Unit (DRU) is an agency of the United States Department of the Air Force that is outside the bounds of the standard organizational hierarchy by being exclusively and uniquely under the control of Air Force headquarters alone, rather than reporting through a major command.
 The term "direct reporting unit" comes from the fact that the unit reports directly to the Chief of Staff of the Air Force or to a designated representative on the Air staff.

 A DRU has a specialized and restricted mission, meaning that it is a single purpose unit, usually to the exclusion of other duties, reporting to Air Force Air Staff alone.
 It is separate and independent from any organization structure or supervision: major command, numbered air force, operational command, division, wing, group, squadron, or field operating agency.
 It is a DRU because the unit's specific and focused duties, legal issues that necessitate the unit's independence, or other factors such as national security concerns.

 The Air Force has a very limited number of direct reporting units: